younelan/genie/doc/README.md

 Genie is a rudimentary php web app to track ancestors, genealogy tree and relationships.

-**WARNING**: This app is being rewritten so that it is more gedcom compliant (Relations are stored as families and children are children of a family).
-As such, it will require a serious migration and in preparation, it is strongly recommended to export to gedcom and test the data in another gedcom compatible app.
-Use Export Tree menu entry (see migration)
+**NOTE**: This app was rewritten to be more compliant with GEDCOM format.
+The migrate functionality is being deprecated and all one to one structure deprecated

 As is, no warranties.
 This is being rewritten to be more gedcom compliant and as a result

-Though you can have multiple trees and in theory once auth is in, you could use it collaboratively, for now it is meant to be run locally.
-I wouldn't recommend putting this on the internet as is
+You can have multiple trees and in theory once auth is enabled, you can use it collaboratively. for now meant to be local.
+Not recommend putting this on the internet as is

 Until I have vetted the app more carefully, I have removed auth.